UK GDPR Policy

 4.3.2 security and risk management in relation to compliance with the policy.

-4.5 GDPR Owner has specific responsibilities in respect of procedures such as the Subject Access Request Procedure (GDPR DOC 2.2) and is the first point of call for Employees/Staff seeking clarification on any aspect of data protection compliance.
+4.5 The UK GDPR Owner has specific responsibilities in respect of procedures such as the Subject Access Request Procedure (GDPR DOC 2.2) and is the first point of call for Employees/Staff seeking clarification on any aspect of data protection compliance.

 4.6 Compliance with data protection legislation is the responsibility of all members of Strategic Maintenance Planning Ltd. who process personal information.